PracticalParticle/Blox-Apps/README.md

 ## What is Bloxchain Wallet?

 Bloxchain Wallet is the **core on-chain infrastructure** for the Bloxchain Wallet application.
-It is powerded by the Bloxchain Protocol and provides:
+It is powered by the Bloxchain Protocol and provides:

 - **GuardController** – Execution workflows, time-locked transactions, and controlled external contract interactions
 - **RuntimeRBAC** – Runtime role creation and management with function-level permissions